zabetak/hive-postgres-metastore/README.md

 indicates the main dataset represented by the store as well as the version of the metastore.

-At the moment, the dumps are not clean meaning that they do not contain only a single Hive database.
+At the moment, the dumps are not clean meaning that they may not contain only a single Hive database.
 We highlight below the name of the Hive database that is the most relevant for exploration and testing purposes: